particle-iot/docs/src/content/tools/developer-tools/ble-tdm.md

 {{collapse op="start" label="Show instructions for tool"}}
 #### Global parameters

+- **Test Duration** This is how long the simulation is run.
+It's not in real-time, but if the number is very large calculation may take a while and the result table will be very large.
+The success and missed percentages tend to reach a stable average fairly quickly, which is why the default is 900 seconds.

 - **Wi-Fi/BLE TDMA Window Size** This is the period of time devoted to a Wi-Fi and BLE cycle.
-The default is 18 ms. and you should leave it at the default as this is not a parameter that you can change in the RTL872x.
+The default is 100 ms. and you should leave it at the default as this is not a parameter that you can change in the RTL872x.

 - **BLE window percentage** Amount of time devote to BLE vs. Wi-Fi.
 The default is 50% and you should leave it at the default as this is not a parameter that you can change in the RTL872x.
 Setting this to 100% does simulate how it would work if it had a dedicated BLE peripheral, however.

-- **TDMA window offset** Where the transition occurs relative to the simulation time clock.
-Unless the sensors and MCU are synchronized, this generally does not make a significant difference.

-- **Test Duration** This is how long the simulation is run.
-It's not in real-time, but if the number is very large calculation may take a while and the result table will be very large.
-The success and missed percentages tend to reach a stable average fairly quickly, which is why the default is 900 seconds.

 #### Sensor parameters

-- **Advertising interval** How often this sensor transmits its data in milliseconds.
+- **Fixed advertising interval** You specify often this sensor transmits its data in milliseconds.

+- **Random advertising interval** The sensor will transmit with a random delay in the range specified.

 - **Packet length** How long it takes to advertise.
 You generally don't need to change this, but a transmission is considered successful

-- **Offset** Where the transmission occurs relative to the simulation time clock.
+- **Retransmit repeats** Beacons will often transmit the data multiple times within the advertising interval.
+This can be on different channels, and can also be done in case of RF interference.
+A value is typically between 0 and 3.

+- **Retransmit delay** How long of a delay for retransmits.
+The jitter (below) is also added.
+Note that the number of repeats * the retransmit delay must be less than the advertising interval.
+When retransmitting, if any of the retransmissions succeeds, the packet is marked as success.
+If all are missed, then it is marked as missed.

+- **Random transmit jitter** Most BLE sensors will add a random delay before transmitting.
+This prevents beacons from transmitting at exactly the same time, every time, causing interference on every packet.
+This only affects the transmission within the advertising interval, so the interval does not drift.

 #### Sensor results